MicroEJ/docs/VEEPortingGuide/uiDisplay.rst

 Captions definition:

 * UI: It is the UI task which performs the drawings in the back buffer.
 At the end of the drawings, the examples consider that the UI thread calls `Display.flush()`_ 1 millisecond after the end of the drawings.
 At this moment, a flush can start (the call to `Display.flush()`_ is symbolized by a simple `peak` in chronograms).
-* Flush: In :ref:`copy<copyBufferMode>` mode, it is the time to transfer the content of back buffer to display buffer.
-In :ref:`switch<switchBufferMode>` mode, it is the time to swap back and display buffers (often instantaneous) and the time to recopy the content of new display buffer to new back buffer.
+* Flush: In :ref:`copy<section_display_single>` mode, it is the time to transfer the content of back buffer to display buffer.
+In :ref:`double<section_display_double>` or :ref:`triple<section_display_double>` mode, it is the time to swap back and display buffers (often instantaneous) and the time to recopy the content of new display buffer to new back buffer.
 During this time, the back buffer is `in use` and UI task has to wait the end of copy before starting a new drawing.
 * Tearing: The peaks show the tearing signals.
 * Rendering frequency: the frequency between the start of a drawing to the end of flush.